fbrowther/Big-Data-Analysis-of-Amazon-Product-Reviews-in-Cloud/README.md

 # Amazon_Product_Reviews_Analysis_on_Cloud

+Brief Introduction:

 Many of Amazon's shoppers depend on product reviews to make a purchase.
-Amazon makes these datasets publicly available [Link to amazon datasets](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt)

-.
+Amazon makes these datasets publicly available [Link](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt).
+These datasets are quite large to be handled by local machines.
+Therefore the entire analysis on the product reviews will be completed on AWS cloud employing S3 Bucket (to store the dataset) and RDS (Relational Database System).

+Dataset:
+Two dataset that were analysed for this project were uploaded onto the S3 Bucket [Link](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt)

+to dataset on two product categories will be

 For this part of the project, amazon's review dataset o